msawaguchi/RocketShoes/README.md

 ## :pushpin: Installation

+<p>To run this project, make sure you have <a href="https://nodejs.org/en/download/">Node.js</a> installed on your computer.</p>
 <p>Clone the repo:</p>

 `git clone https://github.com/msawaguchi/RocketShoes.git`

 <p id="rocketshoes_execute">
-    Start server by running the following command:
+    After entered inside the project directory using cd command, start server by running the following commands:
 </p>

  `yarn`